Indoor Container Vegetable Gardening

 This little book has some amazing tips on how to take organic trash, replant parts of it to grow new plants right on your windowsill!

 I have tried several of them and it has been fun to see what works and what needs to be tried again.
-In our school garden we have some healthy looking celery growing and can't wait to see what is under the soil!
+In our school garden we tried several methods including celery, pineapple, and carrots.
+Great science experiments!